-A. Describe the anticipated target population to be served If applicable, applicants should describe if they will target, in accordance with the law, certain populations defined in section 1002.33(10)(e), F.S.
+A. Describe the anticipated target population to be served.
+If applicable, applicants should describe if they will target, in accordance with the law, certain populations defined in section 1002.33(10)(e), F.S.

-This charter school application is being submitted for a High School program, which will be open to students in grades 9 through 12 (approximately 14 through 18 years of age).
-The School expects that the student enrollment will closely mirror the current demographics of neighboring schools and the community where the school is located, and close to the demographics of Broward County Public Schools (including traditional and charter) which was reported through the 2012 February FTE Reports as follows: 50.81% White; 40..26% Black; 29.04% Hispanic; 3.47% Multiethnic; 1.3% Other.
+This charter school application is being submitted for a High School School program, which will be open to students in grades 9 through 12 (approximately 14 through 18 years of age).
+The School expects that the student enrollment will closely mirror the current demographics of neighboring schools and the community where the school is located, and close to the demographics of Broward County Public Schools (including traditional and charter) which was reported through the 2013 February FTE Reports as follows: 50.81% White; 23.8% Black; 40.26% Hispanic; 29.04% Multiethnic; 8.93% Other; and with 60% of the population qualifying for Free and Reduced Lunch; 12% ESE; and 20% ELL.

 In accordance with federal and state anti-discrimination laws and in accordance with the Florida Educational Equity Act, Section 1000.05(2)(a), the School will not discriminate on the basis of race, religion, or national or ethnic origin in the admission of students.
-The School will welcome students and their families, who choose to attend a school of high academic standards, delivering a rigorous and advanced curriculum, with an emphasis on mastery of the content of core academic areas, and a unique bilingual, bi-literate, and bi- cultural program, through the study of Hebrew as a second language.
+The School will welcome students and their families, who choose to attend a school of high academic standards, delivering a rigorous and advanced curriculum, with an emphasis on mastery of the content of core academic areas, and a unique bilingual, bi-literate, and bi-cultural program, through the study of Hebrew as a second language.
 Any eligible student who submits a timely application will be accepted, unless the number of applicants is more than the capacity of the program.
 In such case, all applicants shall have an equal chance of being admitted through a random selection lottery process conducted by the school's accounting firm in conformity with Florida's Charter School Legislation.